-This obsessive screen time has resulted in staggering health ramifications including vitamin D deficiency, nearsightedness (I have this problem, and I think its from looking at screen so much in my adult life!), and a decline in their ability to engage in physical activities like push-ups or sit-ups.
+Now, our children are hunched over, staring at a screen instead of running and laughing and moving their bodies.
+This obsessive screen time has resulted in staggering health ramifications.
+Vitamin D deficiency, nearsightedness (I have this problem, and I think its from looking at screen so much in my adult life!), and a decline in ability to engage in physical activities like push-ups or sit-ups.
 This has also resulted in an increase in problems with cardio-respiratory systems (heart and lung).

 Children in Nature